woxiangquca/secret_material/Argument/government.md

     3
 M: preserve the beach -> tourist industry will improve
-A:
+A: beach is the only reason the tourist will come
-P:
+P: tourist like other more(service, climate, specialty)
-S:
+S: survey what the tourist like
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NDc1MDY3NTUsMjAzNDUxMTIxNSwxMD
+eyJoaXN0b3J5IjpbMjM3NzQxNjM1LDIwMzQ1MTEyMTUsMTA1MD
-UwNTE1NzE5XX0=
+UxNTcxOV19
 -->